8ta4/quest/DONTREADME.md

 Not necessarily.
 A question in `quest` doesn't always align with a specific book section.
 It might cover part of a section, multiple sections, or even span across chapter boundaries.

+> Do questions in a quest need to be unique?

+No, they don't have to be unique.
+Here's the reasoning:

+- Simplicity: You don't need to create different versions of questions just to make them unique.

+- Alignment: Questions should stay true to the original content's structure.

+- Reinforcement: Sometimes, repeating questions reinforces important points that are repeated in the text.

 > Can a question be arbitrary text?

 Technically, yes, a question in `quest` can be pretty much any text you want.
 But it's recommended that each question should: